 Comprehensive Varicose & Spider Vein Treatment

 Treatment for painful or embarrassing spider veins and varicose veins is now available without the need for invasive vein surgery (or ‘vein stripping’).
-Virginia Vein Care, a leading vein treatment center near Washington, DC, offers a range of minimally invasive, state-of-the-art alternatives to vein surgery, including RF closure and sclerotherapy, in the convenience of our McLean, VA office.
+Virginia Vein Care, a leading vein treatment center near Washington, D.C., offers a range of minimally invasive, state-of-the-art alternatives to vein surgery, including RF closure and sclerotherapy.

 If your legs are sore or painful, or have a “heavy feeling” as if you have been on your feet all day, you may very well have venous reflux disease.
 Many vein treatments relieve symptoms without curing the underlying venous reflux disease that causes varicose veins and spider veins and may eventually lead to leg ulcers.
-At Virginia Vein Care, our vein doctor Dr. Markovitz , vein doctor Dr. Rothstein, and their knowledgeable staff will find a minimally invasive treatment plan to get rid of varicose veins by dealing with their underlying cause.
+At Virginia Vein Care, our vein specialists, Dr. Markovitz and Dr. Rothstein, and their knowledgeable staff will find a minimally invasive care plan to treat your varicose veins by dealing with their underlying cause.

 Varicose Vein Treatments

 Unlike traditional vein surgery, RF closure is performed in the convenience of our office under local anesthesia.
-The procedure also offers a quick recovery, and most patients resume normal activities within a day.
+The procedure also offers a quick recovery, and most patients resume normal activities the same day they receive the treatment.

 Endovenous Laser Treatment (EVLT®)

-EVLT can get rid of varicose veins that previously could only be treated with vein surgery.
+EVLT can be performed on varicose veins that previously could only be treated with vein surgery.
 It is a minimally-invasive procedure using a laser fiber inserted directly into the vein.
-EVLT is performed in the office under local anesthesia, and usually in less than 45 minutes.
-It involves little to no pain, and most patients are back to normal activities the next day.
+EVLT is performed in the office under local anesthesia, and usually takes less than 45 minutes to complete.
+It involves little to no pain, and most patients are back to normal activities immediately following the procedure.